 - Lithium-ion: Lithium-Ion batteries have a higher energy density, i.e. they can store more electrical charge in a given size or volume, and are cheaper to manufacture, but they can have issues with ageing.

 - Lithium-polymer : Lithium-polymer power banks do not suffer from ageing to the same extent so are a better choice.
 However they are more costly to manufacture and as a result they may not suit all budgets.
-Sometimes it may be that it is best to spend less, especially if they are likely to be accidentally lost or left in places.
+Sometimes it may be that it is best to spend less, especially if they are likely to be accidentally lost.

 Both forms of power bank work well, but it is a balance between cost and performance.